dnnsharp/excel/en/Import_Into_Database_From_Entity.md

 This option can increase the execution time for large amounts of data.

+**Only Update Values**

+Check this option if you do not want to insert new data rows into the table, only update.
+This option requires Merge Existing Values to be checked.

+This option can increase the execution time for large amounts of data.

 **Delete Non-Existing Values**

 Check this option if you want to try and delete all values from the database table that do not have a corresponding item in the entity list.